 Ordinary garnishments are those not executed for support, bankruptcy, taxes, or debts to the federal government such as student loans.
-Garnishment applies to your gross income.
+Garnishment applies to your net income.
 This is the amount of an employee's income left after required deductions such as taxes and Social Security contributions.
 Earnings contributed to deductions not required by law, such as contributions to a pension or life insurance policy, still count as part of your gross income even if they're removed directly from your paycheck.

 For ordinary garnishment, the weekly limit is the lesser of:

 For a weekly paycheck of under $217.50, this means no wages could be garnished.
 For disposable earnings between $217.50 and $290, any amount about $217.50 would be garnished.
 For weekly earnings of $290 or more, a maximum of 25 percent could be garnished.
 Limits follow a similar pattern for payments made on a biweekly, semi monthly or monthly schedule.